zhuonanhao/Home/_portfolio/vehicle_suspension.md

 collection:
 ---

-<i class='fas fa-university'></i> Platform: Dynamics and Vibration Control Lab   <br>
-<i class='fas fa-calendar-alt'></i> Time: Oct.
-2018 -- Jul.
-2019   <br>
-<i class='fas fa-address-book'></i> Advisor: [Prof. Weihua Li](https://scholar.google.com/citations?user=lkG9MccAAAAJ&hl=zh-CN)
+## Modelling and experimental evaluation of a variable stiffness MR suspension with self-powering capability

-We design a semi-active vehicle suspension with a stiffness variable self-powered MR damper, which can vary the stiffness of the suspension.
+**Overview:** We design a semi-active vehicle suspension with a stiffness variable self-powered MR damper, which can vary the stiffness of the suspension.
 In order to convert the mechanical vibration into the electric power to support the MR damper, the energy harvesting structure coupled a ball-screw bearing with a rotary generator.
 The working principle and the mathematic model are presented.

 <br>
 <p align="center">